-Whether or not you pass this incremental expense to your overseas customers, the price of export credit insurance is insignificant compared to the additional business you can win by extending competitive international payment terms.
+Whether or not you pass this incremental expense to your overseas customers, the price of credit insurance is insignificant compared to the additional export business you can win by extending competitive payment terms.

-Over the past 20 years Meridian Finance Group has helped hundreds of companies to grow their international sales using export credit insurance.
+Over the past 20 years Meridian Finance Group has helped hundreds of companies to grow their export sales using export credit insurance.

-All policies brokered by Meridian are backed by top-rated insurance companies or by agencies of the federal government (Ex-Im Bank, et al).
-We offer coverage from every export credit insurance underwriter, enabling us to quote the most competitive terms and premium rates in the market.
+All policies brokered by Meridian are backed by top-rated insurance companies or by agencies of the federal government (EXIM Bank, et al).
+We offer coverage from every underwriter of export credit insurance, enabling us to quote the most competitive terms and premium rates in the market.

 More significant than Meridian’s ability to place coverage is the comprehensive technical support we provide to our customers.
-Credit insurance policies work differently from other kinds of insurance, so Meridian assists with policy compliance at the same time as we help exporters get the most out of their coverage as a sales and financing tool.
+Export credit insurance policies work differently from other kinds of insurance.
+Meridian assists with policy compliance at the same time as we help exporters get the most out of their coverage as a sales and financing tool.

 You can increase your international sales by using export credit insurance to extend competitive payment terms.
 Credit makes it more economical for your foreign customers to order larger quantities, enabling you to negotiate better pricing from your suppliers, make longer manufacturing runs, and transfer inventory carrying costs overseas.

-Export credit insurance helps you negotiate stronger overseas representation by offering longer credit terms to your international agents and distributors.
+Export credit insurance helps you negotiate stronger overseas representation by offering longer payment terms to your overseas agents and distributors.
 By providing an incentive to keep more of your products in their country’s supply chain, you’ll increase your market share and local brand recognition.

 The opportunity to penetrate overseas markets has never been greater.
 You can start doing business in countries you might otherwise perceive as too risky for payment terms by using export credit insurance.

 Export credit insurance makes your foreign A/R more attractive to banks, factoring companies, and other asset-based lenders.
 You can enhance your borrowing capacity and obtain more favorable financing by including your insured foreign receivables in your collateral base.
-Insurance policy proceeds are assignable to the lender of your choice.
+Credit insurance policy proceeds are assignable to the lender of your choice.